Bob-Jacka/SmallAppLib/README.md

 Python library for anyone who wants to create small app with menus (console app).
 Lib also provide custom logger class for your logging things.
-'src' directory of the lib contains all that you might need.
+'core' directory of the lib contains all that you might need.
+Small app lib is some kind of AppKit to create console applications for your needs and desires.

 ## Target Auditory of the lib:

 1. Author of the lib (Cupcake_wrld)
-2. Some strangers... (especially on Pypi)
+2. Some strangers... (especially on PyPI)
-3. Maybe moderators on PyPi site (if they exist)
+3. Maybe moderators on PyPI site (if they exist)

 ## What useful opportunities in use this lib?